arkku/burner/README.md

 * `A $address` – Set the **address** bus to `$address` (e.g. `A $7FFF`).
 * `D` – Read the **data** bus (a single byte).
 * `O $byte` – **Output** `$byte` on the data bus (but do not burn it).
-* `T` – **Test** mode: Select the EEPROM and read the data bus, and leave the EEPROM selected with output enabled (e.g., to probe with a multimeter).
+* `T` – **Test** mode: Select the ROM and read the data bus, and leave the ROM selected with output enabled (e.g., to probe with a multimeter).
 The command `A` can be used while staying in this mode.
 * `M` – Output the amount free **memory** (RAM) on the microcontroller.

 ## Reading

-To read a pin-compatible EEPROM, choose the nearest matching chip type and use the `R $start $end` to read the desired address range.
+To read a pin-compatible ROM, choose the nearest matching chip type and use the `R $start $end` to read the desired address range.
 Don't read beyond the end of the chip, since there may be other functionality associated with the `A14` and/or `A15` address lines.
 (If the chip type